Cycling Brittany's Greenways

 On the Morlaix-Carhaix stretch, the V7 passes over the Monts d'Arrée, the highest range of Hills in Brittany (up to 387 metres) with outcrops of granite, craggy slate peaks and deep natural woodland in the valleys - the green way alternating between cutting and embankment as it climbs to its highest point at the Gare de Kermeur.
 There are numerous mountain-biking circuits linked to the green way and these are worth exploring just for the scenery alone.

-Of the five departments of modern Brittany, it is Ille-et-Vilaine that seems to be doing most in the way of developing other long distance cycle routes by minor roads, while Côtes d'Armour and Morbihan have a more coherent system of circuits for tourists, mostly based on the green ways.
+Of the five departments of modern Brittany, it is Ille-et-Vilaine that seems to be doing most in the way of developing other long distance cycle routes by minor roads, while Côtes d'Armor and Morbihan have a more coherent system of circuits for tourists, mostly based on the green ways.
+Finistère has made progress with components of the coastal route (La Littorale) and a couple of additions to the western end of the V6.

 Green ways are a great idea and a lot of work has been done to bring the idea into reality, but there remains a lot still to do and the situation on the ground is constantly evolving.

-Michelin has a regional Brittany map, as well as a green guide to Brittany available in book format and for Kindle.
-IGN also has a regional map of Brittany.
+Michelin has a regional Brittany map (UK, US), as well as a green guide to Brittany (UK, US).
+IGN also has a regional map of Brittany (UK, US).
+In the UK, Stanfords bookshop has an excellent range of Brittany books and maps, including hundreds of IGN maps.

 See also our guide to cycling the Nantes-Brest Canal, as well as our history of the canal.
 There are also guides to Brittany, St-Malo, Rennes and the Bay of Mont St-Michel.